-The maintenance and expansion of human pluripotent stem cells (human embryonic stem [ES] cells and human induced pluripotent stem [iPS] cells) in feeder-free conditions requires the use of complex media formulations, in combination with careful handling techniques, to maintain high-quality cultures at each passage.
+The maintenance and propagation of human embryonic stem (ES) cells and human induced pluripotent stem (iPS) cells in feeder-free conditions requires the use of complex media formulations, in combination with careful handling techniques, to maintain high quality cultures at each passage.
 Use of feeder-free conditions eliminates the inherent biological variability of feeder cells, an undefined component of the culture system.
 Recent efforts have focused on improving the reproducibility of human ES and iPS cell culture protocols by simplifying and removing undefined components from all aspects of the culture system: media, matrices and passaging reagents.

-mTeSR[TM]1 is a defined, feeder-free maintenance medium for human ES and iPS cells that is based on publications by Dr. James Thomson's lab.1-4 This medium is capable of maintaining high-quality human ES and iPS cells when used with either Corning® Matrigel® as the matrix, or alternatively with Vitronectin XF[TM] (developed and manufactured by Nucleus Biologics) if a fully defined culture system is desired7.
-Additionally, both enzyme-free and enzymatic passaging protocols are compatible with mTeSR[TM]1 cultures.
+mTeSRTM1 is a defined, feeder-free maintenance medium for human ES and iPS cells that is based on publications by Dr. James Thomson's lab1-4.
+This medium is capable of maintaining high quality human ES and iPS cells when used with either Corning® Matrigel® as the matrix, or alternatively with Vitronectin XFTM (developed and manufactured by Primorigen Biosciences Inc.) if a fully defined culture system is desired.
+Additionally, both enzyme-free and enzymatic passaging protocols are compatible with mTeSRTM1 cultures.

-mTeSRTM1 is the most widely used feeder-free medium, with more than 1500 publications.
+mTeSRTM1 is the most widely used feeder-free medium with more than 1100 publications.
 It has been used to successfully maintain hundreds of different human ES and iPS cell lines.
 Protocols have been published for numerous applications including cell line derivation and the directed differentiation of cells maintained in mTeSRTM1 into many different cell types.

-For a complete list of publications, visit www.stemcell.com/mTeSR1publications.
+For a complete list of publications, visit www.stemcell.com/mTeSR1publications